This section contains information about enhancements in version 3.5.00.of BMC Digital Workplace.

 A new Unrequestable filter enables catalog administrators to easily filter unrequestable services among requestable services on the Published, Pending, Rejected, and Revision History tabs:

-For more details about this feature, see Setting enhanced catalog items to unrequestable.
+For more details about this feature, see Setting services and bundles to unrequestable.

 Configure labels for free services

 By default, newly created services are free of charge, and the Free label is displayed for such services.

 In version 3.5, an opportunity to configure the default label for free services was added.
 Catalog administrators can now create new custom labels and attach them to services, or choose not to display the label at all.
 For more details about this option, see Cost and quantity adjustments.

 You can make it easier for users to complete the questionnaire by prepopulating information, as previously described.

 With the new expression builder, it is easier to create Remedy expressions.